Syd Barrett: Compilations

 In 1988, EMI Records (after constant pressure from Malcolm Jones) made an album of Barrett's studio out-takes and unreleased material recorded from 1968 to 1970 under the title Opel.
 The disc was originally set to include the unreleased Barrett Pink Floyd songs "Scream Thy Last Scream" and "Vegetable Man", which had been remixed for the album by Jones, but the band pulled the two songs before Opel was finalised.

 In 1993, EMI issued Crazy Diamond, a boxed set of all three albums, each with further out-takes from his solo sessions that illustrated Barrett's inability or refusal to play a song the same way twice.
 EMI also released The Best of Syd Barrett: Wouldn't You Miss Me? in the UK on 16 April 2001 and in the US on 11 September 2001.
 It was the first official release of his song "Bob Dylan Blues", taken from a demo tape that Gilmour had kept after an early 1970s session.
 The tape also contains the unreleased "Living Alone" from the Barrett sessions.
 In October 2010, Harvest/EMI and Capitol Records released An Introduction to Syd Barrett, a collection of his Pink Floyd and remastered solo work.
-The 2010 compilation An Introduction to Syd Barrett includes the downloadable bonus track "Rhamadan", a 20-minute track recorded at one of Syd's earliest solo sessions, in May 1968.
+It includes the downloadable bonus track "Rhamadan", a 20-minute track recorded at one of Syd's earliest solo sessions, in May 1968.
 In 2011, it was announced that a vinyl double album version would be issued for Record Store Day.

 Bootleg editions of Barrett's live and solo material exist.
 For years the "off air" recordings of the BBC sessions with Barrett's Pink Floyd circulated, until an engineer who had taken a tape of the early Pink Floyd gave it back to the BBC, which played it during a tribute to John Peel on their website.
 During this tribute, the first Peel programme (Top Gear) was aired in its entirety.
 It featured the 1967 live versions of "Flaming", "Set the Controls for the Heart of the Sun", and a brief 90-second snippet of the instrumental "Reaction in G".
 In 2012, the engineer Andy Jackson said he had found a number of tapes in Mason's possession, containing versions of R&B songs that Pink Floyd played in their early years.